BiaPyX/BiaPy/README.md

 ### Citation

-This repository is the base of the following works:
+This repository is the base of the following work:

 ```
 @misc{francobarranco2021stable,